parshap/portfolio/templates/projects/amber.md

-E-commerce solution for luxury handbag designer.
-Integrated PHP-based website with Shopify and built tools for reporting and maintenance.
+Online store for luxury handbag designer *Amber Pollard*.
+Created PHP web application and integrated with a Shopify store.
+Built tools for automated reporting and bulk operations.